 The Paul Dennis Science Hall has lots of hands-on activities that will entertain and educate children and adults.
 Be sure to visit the Science Hall before or after your Planetarium Sky Theater experience.
 There is no charge to visit the Science Hall, so stop by and enjoy!

-The new Nano Exhibit will be here from now until January 17, 2015.
-Come to the Science Hall and learn about nano!
+The new Nano Exhibit is on display from now until January 17, 2015.
+Come to the Science Hall and learn about nanotechnology!
 Have fun with lots of interactive hands-on exhibits that demonstrate nano science and technology.

 AUGMENTED REALITY EXHIBIT

-Check out the new Augmented Reality exhibit this summer in Ingram Planetarium’s Paul Dennis Science Hall.
+Check out the Augmented Reality exhibit in Ingram Planetarium’s Paul Dennis Science Hall.
 It’s free, and it’s amazing!

 In technical jargon, Augmented Reality, or AR, is a live, direct, or indirect view of a physical real-world environment whose elements are enhanced by computer-generated sensory input such as sound, video, or graphics.
 As a result, AR enhances one’s perception of reality.

 In non-technical terms, AR is just “really cool,” according to Charlie Griswold, age 11, a recent visitor to the Planetarium.
 Charlie is shown above with educator Maria Knapik.
 Maria is showing Charlie how AR can make lifelike 3-D images jump off a book’s page and appear on a handheld tablet computer.
 The images can be manually manipulated and are accompanied by an education soundtrack.

 The Planetarium’s Galaxy Gift Shop sells AR Planets 3-D books and Learning Cards so visitors can take Augmented Reality home with them.